wouterdeman/timesheet.chrome-app/README.md

 1. Install node package => npm install
 2. Add the key entry in devkey.txt to the manifest
 3. Add the extension to you chrome://extensions
+4. Debug using the task: grunt debug
-4. Happy building and debugging
+5. Happy building and debugging

 ## Deployment guidelines